 Real-Time Optimization and Control of Next-Generation Distribution Infrastructure

-The project team includes the National Renewable Energy Laboratory, California Institute of Technology, University of Minnesota, Harvard University, and Southern California Edison.
+The project team includes the NREL, California Institute of Technology, University of Minnesota, Harvard University, and Southern California Edison.

 - First-of-kind hardware-in-the-loop experiments with more than 100 physical devices at power

 - Field demonstrations at the Stone Edge Farm microgrid and in a Habitat for Humanity neighborhood in Basalt, Colorado

 - Commercialization efforts through the OptGrid platform

 Real-Time Optimization and Control of Next-Generation Distribution Infrastructure, NREL Presentation (2020)